TTS LABS - Specimen Preparation

 Polishing: The specimen should be polished longitudinally to remove any machining marks.

-Complete Example Machining Capabilities: Our in-house machine shop is prepared with imaginative innovation and staffed by exceedingly gifted administrators.
-From metal crude materials to added substance fabricated parts, we can plan examples for a wide run of materials, counting solidified steels, nickel-base amalgams, and a few plastics.
+Our in-house machine shop is staffed by exceedingly gifted administrators.
+From metal crude materials to fabricated parts, we plan examples for a wide run of materials including solidified steels, nickel-base amalgams, and plastics.

 Test Specimens Summary